Obsession – America’s Obsession with Sex

 Purification (The Company)

-In November 1987, Obsession toured in three cities in Mexico sponsored by the Government of Mexico.
-Instituto Nacional de Bellas Artes International Office of Public Relations organized and assisted with the two performances in Mexico City, Teatro de la Pax in San Luis Potosi, and in the University Theatre in Queretaro, Mexico.
-News coverage was excellent.
+Mexico: November 1987, Obsession toured in three cities in Mexico sponsored by the Government of Mexico.
+Instituto Nacional de Bellas Artes International Office of Public Relations organized and assisted with the tour.

-▪ Workshops in technique and improvisation; public discussion in Spanish and English
+▪ Workshops offered in dance technique and improvisation

-MWDCCo performance at Teatro Obril (sponsored by First Lady Raquel Cerezo for two performances in an unusual city-run theatre (nudes painted on the entire ceiling)
+November 26- 30, 1987.
+MWDCCo performances at Teatro Abril sponsored by First Lady Raquel Cerezo for two performances in an unusual city-run theatre (nudes painted on the entire ceiling) appropriate for the work Obsession.

 ▪ Perform: Obsession: A “Made in the USA” look at sex